SOC 2 vs ISO 27001 for Indian Startups: Which One Should You Get First?

 SOC 2 is more flexible: You choose which Trust Service Criteria to include (Security is mandatory, but Availability, Confidentiality, Processing Integrity, and Privacy are optional).

-ISO 27001 is more prescriptive: You must address all 114 controls (though you can mark some as "not applicable").
+ISO 27001 is more prescriptive: You must address all 93 Annex A controls (though you can mark some as "not applicable" with justification).

 SOC 2 focuses on evidence: You need to show 6-12 months of evidence that controls are working (screenshots, logs, tickets).